perekietka/cs-field-guide/text/pl/chapters/coding-compression.md

 .. xtcb jargon uncompressed are typically BMP or RAW.
 TIFF files Tagged Image File Format can contain many formats, including uncompressed, runlength and JPEG.
 {comment end}

-## Further reading
+## Dalsza lektura

-- "The Data Compression Book" by Mark Nelson and Jean-Loup Gailly is a good overview of this topic
+- „The Data Compression Book” by Mark Nelson and Jean-Loup Gailly is a good overview of this topic
 - A list of books on this topic (and lots of other information about compression) is available from [The Data Compression Site](http://www.data-compression.info/Books/).
 - Gleick's book "The Information" has some background to compression, and coding in general.

-### Useful Links
+### Ciekawe linki

 - Images, run-length-coding [http://csunplugged.org/image-representation](http://csunplugged.org/image-representation) This is also relevant to binary representations in general, although is probably best used in the compression section.
 - There is a detailed section on [JPEG encoding on Wikipedia](https://en.wikipedia.org/wiki/Jpeg).